AaronCMC/CryptoClustering/README.md

 # CryptoClustering

+K-means clustering was applied to scaled cryptocurrency data to identify optimal clusters, followed by Principal Component Analysis (PCA) for dimensionality reduction.
+The clustering results were compared.

+Clustering with the original scaled features produced less distinct clusters compared to those generated from PCA-transformed features, indicating that dimensionality reduction through PCA can enhance clustering effectiveness.

+## Instructions

 ### **Prepare the Data**

 * Use the `StandardScaler()` module from `scikit-learn` to normalize the data from the CSV file.